 No matter how well you prepare, you'll always worry about your home while on vacation or away for an extended period.
 You can hold the mail, inform the neighbors, and set your security system.
 All those preparations are good.

 Water damage goes unnoticed for days, weeks, or even months.
-Whether it's caused by the city sewage system (learn how to prevent a sewage backup) or a supply line leak, you won't know it's happening while it destroys your home.
+Whether it's caused by the city sewage system (learn how to prevent a sewage backup), a supply line leak or ceiling water damage, you won't know it's happening while it destroys your home.
 No one wants to come home to water-damaged furniture and ruined personal possessions.

 Top 3 Vacation Tips for Water Damage Prevention